Are you looking for some great tips on how to open a nail salon?

 - Nail Salon Equipment List

-1. Get Required Licenses
+1. Obtain Required Licenses

-- Certificate of Occupancy: Your local building inspection services or government agency can assist you do this.
+- Certificate of Occupancy: Your local building inspection services or government agency can help you do this.
 They'll inspect to make sure that your nail salon space is safe and confirm that it has the needed water and electrical hookups to operate.

-2. Register Your Nail Salon Business
+2. Register Your Nail Salon

 3. Obtain Required Permits